 2016 saw the launch of www.sdt-photo.eu, which features a cross section of Steve DTs general work (plus music photography), and includes the desirable ‘Mannequin Show Girls’.
 Note this is currently off-line (Apr 2019).

 In 2017, the demise of the Guild of Erotic Artists meant there were two offsprings.
 Steve DT naturally felt more at home with the recently reformed The Erotic Art Society.
 Its worth noting that the original society was formed 1890, and strangely enough this was around the same time as The Pearl was published in London.
 The Pearl was the leading erotic magazine in 1897, and was also the inspiration for Steve DT and his Four Dollar Pearl series.
-“What goes around . . .”
+Just goes to show - “What goes around . . .”